SonarBeserk/dotfiles/README.md

 To install these files you need to run the `setup.sh` script.
 This file by default will not be executable, which can be fixed by running ``chmod +x setup.sh`.

+## Install Script

+This script will install the programs listed as preconfigured such as git, golang, and starship.
+The next time a terminal window is opened they will be preconfigured.

 ## Uninstall Script

 TODO